taylordotfish/pyrcb/docs/custom-commands.rst

 type `IStr` (i.e. case-insensitive).
 All other parameters that represent nicknames or channels should be converted to IStr.
 See :meth:`IRCBot.register_event` for more information.

+Numeric replies are handled in the same way as regular commands, although it may be more appropriate to name the first parameter ``server`` instead of ``nickname``.
+Also remember that the first argument of numeric replies (besides ``server``) is the target of the reply (your bot).